 Trauma treatment is necessary for identifying, healing, and resolving as much as possible, trauma wounds from the past.
 As trauma heals, stress is lifted- the very same stress which causes illness and consequently lays the groundwork for addiction by creating a need to find relief from stress.
 Trauma recovery has produced absolute miracles as people relieve the cellular, emotional, visceral, spiritual, physical, molecular, and mental stress they have carried around for countless years of their lives.
 Not only is their addiction healed, but the entirety of their lives finds a healing they never before knew was possible- because they never before knew that trauma was the problem, or that trauma treatment was the solution.

 Everyone on earth has a story and there is a high likelihood that at some point in time, at least once, that story is going to involve trauma.
 Trauma and its many manifestations can be healed and life after trauma is possible to live in a state of happiness, peace, and serenity.
-The Guest House Ocala is a world renowned trauma treatment program providing the utmost quality of concierge level care, creating entirely unique customized treatment plans to meet the specific experiences and needs of every client.
-For information on our residential treatment programs for traumas, addictions, mental illnesses, and other manifestations of trauma responses, call us today: 855-483-7800
+The Guest House Ocala is a world renowned trauma treatment programme providing the utmost quality of concierge level care, creating entirely unique customized treatment plans to meet the specific experiences and needs of every client.
+For information on our residential treatment programmes for traumas, addictions, mental illnesses, and other manifestations of trauma responses, call us today: 855-483-7800